 Who needs a cervical screening test?

-All women who have ever been sexually active are advised to have cervical screening every three years from the time they turn 20 until they turn 70.
+If you have ever been sexually active, you are advised to have regular cervical screening every three years from age 25 until you turn 70.

 Cervical cancer and human papillomavirus

-- Cervical cancer is caused by human papillomavirus (HPV).
-HPV is spread by sexual activity.
+- Almost all cervical cancer is caused by human papillomavirus (HPV).
+The virus is spread by sexual activity.
 Eighty percent of people who have been sexually active will have an HPV infection at some point in their lives.